-If the individuals concerned refuse to talk to one another or there is simply too much in issue between them to enable them to reach agreement, matters can still often be sorted out through the involvement of solicitors.
+If the individuals concerned refuse to talk to one another or there is simply too much in issue between them to enable them to reach agreement, matters can still often be resolved through the involvement of solicitors.